guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 ## On the feedback loop

-# Third Principle : Customer collaboration
+# Third value : Customer collaboration

 What are the elements that the code can provide to improve collaboration with the Customers?